Please scroll down to the bottom for information about the 2018 Boy's State program. APPLICATIONS AVAILABLE NOW!!!

 At American Legion Boys State, participants are exposed to the rights and privileges, the duties and the responsibilities of a franchised citizen.
 The training is objective and practical with city, county and state governments operated by the students elected to the various offices.
 Activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, bands, chorus and recreational programs.

 High school juniors are selected by local American Legion Posts to attend the program.
 In most cases, expenses associated with attending this program are paid by a sponsoring American Legion Post, a local business or another community-based organization.
-To download a 2017 Boys State application form (for reference as the 2018 application will not be available until January 2018), click here!
+To download a 2018 Boys State application form , click here!

 American Legion Boys State is currently conducted in 49 Departments of The American Legion.
 Hawaii does not conduct a program.
 As separate corporations, Boys States vary in content and method of procedure, but each and every Boys State adheres to the basic concept of the program - that of teaching government from the township to the state level.